tompi/cheapino/doc/orderingguide.md

 and time varies a lot(they always get there in the end though, so I tend to choose the cheapest option...).

+Please note that the PCB is reversible so you'll only get 5 of the same PCB in the package.

 ### The components

 ![Components](images/orderingguide/components.png)